smjeffery22/learning_materials/c#/notes_c#.md

 - List<T> type enables to add/remove elements
   - `.Add()` and `.Remove()` methods
+  - .Remove() method cannot be used within a foreach loop
+    - Exception Unhandled error

 - Each element in the list can be accessed using index